• Disease Overview

 Diagnosis

-A diagnosis of autosomal dominant porencephaly type I is suspected based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests such as advanced imaging techniques.
+A diagnosis of BDSV1 may be suspected based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests such as advanced imaging techniques.
 Such imaging techniques may include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
-A MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
+During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues.

-A diagnosis can be confirmed by molecular genetic testing, in which a person’s DNA is tested for variants in the COL4A1 gene that cause autosomal dominant porencephaly type I. Molecular genetic testing for this disorder is available on a clinical basis.
+A diagnosis can be confirmed by molecular genetic testing, in which a person’s DNA is tested for variants in the COL4A1 gene.
+Molecular genetic testing for this disorder is available on a clinical basis.

 • < Previous section